-Doctors are so busy they are often blind to beauty, hunger, desire to pee etc. When I first started practice I noted that many "attractive" young women suddenly burst out crying as I interviewed them.
-Perplexed at first I eventually realized that I was so aloof and badgering with questions that they simply weren’t used to not being treated as pretty.
-But beauty is a hard illusion to maintain under a doctor's piercing fluorescent lights, cold cots, elevator music and Gestapo like interrogation rooms.
+Doctors are so busy they are often blind to beauty, hunger, fatigue, and even the desire to urinate.
+Beauty is a hard illusion to maintain under a doctor's piercing fluorescent lights, cold cots, elevator music and Gestapo like interrogation.
 When I sit in my clinic chair, hungry, hurried, and harrowed, I enter a tunnel vision zone.
 Attractiveness registers only faintly dwarfed by a tsunami of professional task objectives.

 Can Doctors Date their Patients?

 This is frowned on by medical regulatory bodies as a breach of professional boundaries for obvious reasons.
 Yet it rarely reaches their ears because unlike inappropriate groping and examinations, both adults are consenting if they agree to the date i.e. they genuinely like each other and want to get it on.

 If a doctor does become romantically involved with their patient they are expected to stop seeing them as their physician forthwith - you can't have your cake and eat it too - and refer their care to a colleague.
 In the rarer case of a doctor or patient who is already married, things can become very ugly with transition to court circuses, professional reprimand or license suspension.